truonghm/sql-problems/review.md

 This review is mainly beneficial for the 2nd method of testing, which is using technical questions, particularly SQL questions.
 I admit that I lack a formal education in database management/ETL, and thus heavily, and also willingly depend on Google and code completion.
 As such writing SQL on paper (not to mention in front of other people) can be scary.

+This review will be maintained and updated regularly as I come across more interesting problems.

 ---
 ## Some notes on joining tables

 ### Specifying conditions when joining

-the usual way of joining tables is:
+The usual way of joining tables is:

 ```sql
 select *